pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * Last year, I had the best [trip, vacation] of my life!
 * I was having lunch with my daughter. (past continuous)

----

-Ana: How was your day?

-Bob: I had a [wonderful,awful] day

----

-Ana: What did you do yesterday before school?

-Bob: I had finished my homework before leaving. (past perfect)

----
 ## fidget fidgeted (id) (reg)
 * My son was fidgeting with my phone and now it doesn't work!
 * She's always fidgeting with her hair!